Introduction to Epidemiology

 The field of epidemiology is the science underpinning public health, which centres around the study of the patterns, causes and effects of diverse health problems in the population.
 It provides a foundation to modern evidence-based medicine, and its application across interdisciplinary contexts is now more prominent and critical than ever.

-This course is designed by experienced epidemiologists from the Nuffield Department of Population Health (NDPH) at the University of Oxford, renowned for its large-scale observational studies and trials.
+This course is designed by experienced epidemiologists from Oxford Population Health, renowned for its large-scale observational studies and clinical trials.

 who is this course for?

 This introductory course in epidemiology is intended for those who have little or no prior epidemiological training, but have moved into a student or staff role that requires an understanding of these epidemiological principles for their work.

 The course will take you from the basic principles of epidemiology, to the design, interpretation and appraisal of epidemiological research.
 No prior knowledge is required, although a background in biological sciences or medicine may help understand the topics in health.

 - fundamental principles in epidemiology (including measures of disease occurrence and association)

 - statistics (chance, power, meta-analysis)